matjos/ninjabook-nodejs/README.md

 # The Ninja Book in Node.JS

+Get basic info and stats of your favorite tretton37 ninjas.

 ## How to run

 You need a recent version of [Node.JS](http://nodejs.org/) installed.
 Then you do the following: